brightbox/docs.brightbox.com/content/guides/cli/getting-started.md

 title: Getting Started
 ---

-All interaction with Brightbox Cloud is currently through our command line interface (which uses our API).
-You'll need to create an API client to use the CLI.
+All interaction with Brightbox Cloud resources is currently through our command line interface (which uses our API).
+This guide will take you from creating a Brightbox Account to logging into your first Cloud Server via SSH.

+### Create an Account and API Client

+Firstly, sign up for a Brightbox Cloud Account using [Brightbox Manager](https://manage.brightbox.com/user/new).

-An API Client is just a set of credentials for accessing the API.
-It's composed of a client identifier (like `cli-xxxxx`) and a secret.
+Once you've signed up, you can then [create an API Client](/guides/manager/api-clients/) which you'll use to configure the CLI below.
+An API Client is simply a pair of access credentials for accessing the API, consisting of a client identifier (like `cli-xxxxx`) and a secret.

-You can sign up for a Brightbox Cloud Account using the [Brightbox Manager](https://manage.brightbox.com/user/new).
-You can then [create a new API Client](/guides/manager/api-clients/).

 ### Initial setup

 #### Installation

-Firstly, you'll need to
+You'll need to
 [install the cli software](/guides/cli/installation/).
 Go do that and come back here.

 #### Configuration

-You should have received some API client credentials from us, which should consist of a client id and a secret.
+You can now configure the CLI with the credentials for the API client you created earlier.

 To configure the cli with these credentials, run the following command:

     $ brightbox-config client_add cli-xxxxx thesecretstring
     Using config file /home/john/.brightbox/config